PacktPublishing/Node-Cookbook-3rd-Ed/3-Using-Streams/content.md

 $ curl https://skimdb.npmjs.com/registry/_changes?include_docs=true
 ```

-This will prints a new line delimited JSON stream of all modules.
+This will print a new line delimited JSON stream of all modules.

 The JSON stream returned by the registry contains a JSON object for each module stored on npm followed by a new line character.